Herons are a family of migratory birds found in many regions, including Virginia.

 Great Egrets are useful predators that consume various small aquatic animals like crayfish.

-This helps maintain ecological balance in wetlands by controlling populations of undesirable species like bullfrogs that can unfavorably alter wetland habitats.
+This helps maintain ecological balance in wetlands by controlling populations of undesirable species, like bullfrogs, which can unfavorably alter wetland habitats.

 They also benefit from being adapted to live on land due to their strong talons, so they can usually outrun danger on land if there hasn’t been time for them to take off into flight.

 In winter, some Great Egrets migrate further north.
-Still, large numbers remain in the Chesapeake Bay area all year round, occupying important feeding sites like drainage ditches where algae accumulate, creating perfect breeding habitats where these types of herons in Virginia can reproduce each year successfully.
+Still, large numbers remain in the Chesapeake Bay area all year round, occupying important feeding sites like drainage ditches where algae accumulate.
+These sites create perfect breeding habitats for these types of herons in Virginia, allowing them to reproduce successfully each year.

-In Virginia, they are an irreplaceable part of the local ecosystem that contribute towards healthy wetland ecosystems full of biodiversity vital for a thriving environment across the region.
+In Virginia, they are an irreplaceable part of the local ecosystem, contributing to healthy wetland ecosystems full of biodiversity vital for a thriving environment across the region.

 3. Great Blue Heron